-What is guest mode?
+What is the guest mode?

 You can be hospitable and secure at the same time.
 All you have to do is create a guest Wi-Fi network.
 It is a separate access point on the router.
 All devices connect to the main access point and form a network.

-Meanwhile, the guest network is a separate entrance that allows access to the Internet, but does not belong to the home network.
+Meanwhile, the guest network is a separate entrance that allows access to the Internet but does not belong to the home network.
 As the name suggests, it is intended for guests.

-The guest network is a win-win approach: friends and acquaintances do not lose contact with the outside world, at the same time your data is safe.
+A guest network is a win-win approach: friends and acquaintances do not lose contact with the outside world, at the same time your data is safe.